axflow/axflow/docs/documentation.md

 Used together, they form an end-to-end framework for developing AI applications.

 ::: info
-@axflow/models is in beta!
+@axflow/models is out of beta!
 Try it today https://www.npmjs.com/package/@axflow/models
 :::

 ## Philosophy